Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 * One level deep nested prefabs emulation using scene files and actual prefabs
 * Initial API commentaries
 * User data is changable and savable
+* Sketched tanks
+* Sketched hangar

 # To do
-* Sketch better tanks
-* Sketch hangar scene
 * Script fly around camera
 * Loader splash screen to hide async loading from user
 * Rective UI changes, probably?
+This is more of a clean code feature.